 In the first webinar, the team discusses the importance of fieldwork, and the challenges performing inspections and maintenance.
 Prioritizing work, scheduling crews, and sharing results are necessary to keep the system running.

 ArcGIS provides easy-to-use mobile applications that transform paper-based processes into digital workflows.
 Crews routinely receive assignments, navigate to work sites, and update their status.
 With ArcGIS apps, those tasks become easier.
-Smooth workflows and convenient ways to gather data are enabled with apps like Survey 123 for ArcGIS and Collector for ArcGIS.
+Smooth workflows and convenient ways to gather data are enabled with apps like ArcGIS Survey123 and ArcGIS Collector.
 These field applications make it easier for employees and contractors by eliminating paperwork and saving time.
 By capturing information right at the worksite, errors are reduced and delays are virtually eliminated.

 When assets are inspected, crews may likewise find issues that need additional follow-up.
 ArcGIS QuickCapture makes swift work of logging observations.
 Safety and effectiveness demand that staff also understand how assignments relate to their work environment.
 As they work, field crews collect data about their work: inspections, maintenance, as-built information capture, and more.
 This data feeds web maps and apps, providing information to those who need it in real-time.
 ArcGIS reaches out across the web and puts the right information into the right hands, at the right time.